paarthneekhara/AdversarialDeepFakes/classification/README.md

 python detect_from_video.py
 -i <path to input video or folder of videos with extenstion '.mp4' or '.avi'>
 -mi <path to pre-trained model weights >
--mt <type of model, choose either xception or mesonet >
+-mt <type of model, choose either xception or meso >
 -o <path to output folder, will contain output video(s) >
 ```
 Enable cuda with ```--cuda```  or see parameters with ```python detect_from_video.py -h```.